ChameleonCloud/docs/source/technical/kvm.rst

 .. figure:: kvm/securitytab.png

-Click the *+Create Security Group* button.
-This will open the *Create Security Group* page.
+Click the *+Create Security Group* button to open the *Create Security Group* page.

 .. figure:: kvm/createsecurity.png

-Enter a *Name* and an optional *Description*, then click the *Create Security Group* button.
-You will be returned to the *Security Groups* tab in the *Access and Security* page, where you will see your new Security Group.
+Enter a *Name* for your *Security Group*, and optionally provide a *Description*.
+Then click the *Create Security Group* button.
+Now, you should see your *Security Group* listed on the *Access and Security* page.

 .. figure:: kvm/grouplist.png

-Click the *Manage Rules* button in the Action dropdown next to your Security Group.
-This will open the *Manage Security Group Rules* page for your Security Group.
+Click the *Manage Rules* button in the *Action* column to open the *Manage Security Group Rules* page.

 .. figure:: kvm/managerules.png

-The default Security Group allows outbound IPv4 and IPv6 traffic, as seen by each entry that specifies *Egress* as the *Direction*, with *Any* as the *IP Protocol* and *Port Range*.
-If there are no entries specified *Ingress*, then no inbound traffic will be allowed.
-You may add an additional rule with *+Add Rule*.
-This will open the *Add Rule* dialog.
+The default Security Group allows outbound IPv4 and IPv6 traffic for *Any IP Protocol* and *Port Range*.
+If no entry for *Ingress*, no inbound traffic will be allowed.
+You may add an additional rule by clicking on the *+Add Rule* to open the *Add Rule* dialog.

 .. figure:: kvm/addrule.png

-You may configure a custom rule by specifying *Custom TCP Rule* (or *Custom UDP Rule* or *Custom ICMP Rule*).
-You may specify a *Direction* (*Ingress* for inbound traffic to your Instance or *Egress* for outbound traffic) and a *Port*.
-Alternatively, you may specify a pre-defined, commonly used Rule in the *Rule* dropdown, such as *SSH*. when you are finished, click *Add*.
+In this dialog, you can specify *Custom TCP Rule* (or *Custom UDP Rule* or *Custom ICMP Rule*), a *Direction* (*Ingress* for inbound traffic to your Instance or *Egress* for outbound traffic) and a *Port*.
+Alternatively, you can use a pre-defined rule in the *Rule* dropdown, such as *SSH*. when you are finished, click *Add*.

 .. _kvm-security-group:

 Adding a Security Group to an Instance
 ______________________________________

-Once you have defined a Security Group, you may apply it to an Instance by clicking *Project* > *Compute* > *Instances* in the navigation sidebar and clicking the *Edit Security Groups* option in the *Actions* dropdown next to your Instance.
+Once you have defined a *Security Group*, you may apply it to an Instance by clicking *Project* > *Compute* > *Instances* in the navigation sidebar and clicking the *Edit Security Groups* option in the *Actions* dropdown.

 .. figure:: kvm/editaction.png

-This will open the *Security Groups* tab in the *Edit Instance* dialog.
+The *Security Groups* tab in the *Edit Instance* dialog will pop up.

 .. figure:: kvm/editinstance.png

 You may click the *+* button next to the Security Group you wish to apply in the *All Security Groups* list on the left.
-Once you are finished, click *Save*.
-You may now access services on any open Ingress ports on your Instance.
+Once you are finished, click *Save* to finish the process.